triciasawyer/Reading-notes-201/class-14.md

 ## 8 simple CSS3 transitions that will wow your users

 **What are some benefits to using CSS transitions on websites?**
+Transitions allow you to make changes for animations to feel smooth instead of jarring.
+Good transitions feel natural, often giving the illusion that users are interacting with real-world objects.

 **How this topic fit in with your long-term goals?**
 This topic definitely fits in with my long term goals by simply just teaching me more about CSS and what I can do with it.
 In order to become a sucessful software deevloepr, I need and want to know as much as I can about CSS and all of the languages that I'll be using.